marijnh/Eloquent-JavaScript/10_modules.md

 {{index duplication, "copy-paste programming"}}

-Once you start duplicating code, you'll quickly find yourself wasting time and energy on moving copies around and keeping them up-to-date.
+Once you start duplicating code, you'll quickly find yourself wasting time and energy moving copies around and keeping them up-to-date.

 That's where _((package))s_ come in.
 A package is a chunk of code that can be distributed (copied and installed).
-It may contain one or more modules, and tells you which other packages it depends on.
+It may contain one or more modules, and has information about you which other packages it depends on.
 A package also usually comes with documentation explaining what it does, so that people who didn't write it might still be able to use it.

 When a problem is found in a package, or a new feature is added, the package is updated.
 Now the programs that depend on it (which may also